2Lift / Ergonomics

 Other European Countries (not EU)

-A brief introduction to the relevant authorities in the field of occupational safety and health (Federal Counsel, FCOS, SUVA and SECO).
+A brief introduction to the relevant authorities in the field of occupational safety and health (Federal Counsel, FCOS, SUVA and SECO) in Switzerland.
 Also links out to lifting guides and ergonomic risk assessment tools for lifting, holding, carrying, pushing and pulling in both German, French and Italian.

 Other Countries (not U.S. or Europe)